anttop/FAIR.m/add-ons/TBIR/README.md

 To run the code set the path in TBIRstartup.m to where the ASTRA library is located.
 Then simply run the startup scripts:

-    run('FAIRstartup.m')
+    run('FAIRstartup.m');
-    run('TBIRstartup.m')
+    run('TBIRstartup.m');

 To run the test cases, execute

-    runtests('add-ons/TBIR/tests')
+    runtests('add-ons/TBIR/tests');

 We also provide a script:

     sh runtests.sh

-If no GPU is available all tests will pass but 3D Radon tests will throw warnings.
+If no GPU is available all tests will pass but the 3D Radon transform tests will issue warnings.

 The figures in the paper were created using the example scripts.
 To run all these examples you can use: